-It is important to limit vigorous physical activity for around ten days following the procedure as bleeding under the skin, or haematoma, can be a problem otherwise.
+It is important to limit vigorous physical activity for around ten days following the procedure as bleeding under the skin, or haematoma, can be a problem.

-Abdominoplasty or tummy tuck is a surgical procedure designed to reduce both skin and fat excess particularly in the lower abdomen.
+Abdominoplasty, or tummy tuck, is a surgical procedure designed to reduce both skin and fat excess in the lower abdomen.
 It improves the abdominal contour.
-Very often, women in particular after childbirth, have areas of excess which are resistant to all forms of exercise and muscle strengthening.
+Very often, women in particular after childbirth, have areas of excess that are resistant to all forms of exercise and muscle strengthening.
 Abdominoplasty addresses this problem well.